Order 30 oz of Soap, get 6 oz FREE!

 Next scheduled slaughter:

 At the time of slaughter the hog will be tagged and placed under Our Farm Name and also your name.
-Next, it will be transported to the facility for cutting and packaging.
-Bingham's Processing in Berlin, PA is going to be our processor.
-Once they take possession of the hog you will be responsible for communicating directly to Ed at Bingham's on how you wish to have your hog processed and packaged.
-(See a sample of options below.)
+Next, it will be transported to the facility for processing and packaging.
+Once they take possession of the hog you will be responsible for communicating directly the facility on how you wish to have your hog processed and packaged.

 The processor's fees are in addition to the actual purchase of the hog.
-Those fees are a USDA inspected Slaughter fee ($25 for whole hog, and $12.50 for a half), the $ .47 per pound processing fee plus additional fees for smoking, sausage making, etc. These fees must be paid directly to them at time of pick up of your hog.
+Those fees are a USDA inspected Slaughter fee (typically $25 for whole hog, and $12.50 for a half), the $ .45 to $ .75 per pound processing fee plus additional fees for smoking, sausage making, etc. These fees must be paid directly to processor at time of pick up.

 For a half hog order you can roughly estimate you will receive the following: